 I can install skylights, refinish a basement, put in a fireplace, build a garage, and more.
 Along the way, I volunteered to work a second job as a marketing and communications director for a nonprofit, but my focus was always real estate.
 When my mother died in early 2002, my husband and I moved to Sacramento.
 I quickly reactivated my real estate license and joined the downtown office of Lyon Real Estate.

-A few years later, I accepted additional work as the Home Buying & Selling Guide at About.com.
-I spend a few afternoons every week writing articles and blogs for Homebuying.About.com.
+A few years later, I accepted additional work as the Home Buying & Selling Guide at About.com, known as The Balance today.
+I spend a few afternoons every week writing for TheBalance.com.
 I'm a person who can never have too much to handle at one time.
 My main focus is serving buyers and sellers in the Sacramento Capitol Core Region, and I sell within a four-county area.
 I think about real estate when I wake up in the morning, and it's often the last thing I think about at night.
 I love this business!

-I worked my way up the ladder from not knowing a soul in Sacramento in 2002 to earning status as Top 25 Real Estate Teams in California for 2013, 2014, 2015.
+I worked my way up the ladder from not knowing a soul in Sacramento in 2002 to earning status as Top 25 Real Estate Teams in California.
 The Elizabeth Weintraub Team sells about $30 million annually.

 Elizabeth Weintraub Sacramento Real Estate Agent, Top 1% of Lyon Agents's Blog Posts